 - Employ a chemical solution to develop the circuit board, removing uncured transparent ink, leaving behind copper traces and circuits.

 - Etch to remove excess copper foil, with black ink on the film ensuring that only copper in unwanted areas is etched away.

 Step 3: Combining Different Layers

-Step 4: Medical PCB Outer Layer Imaging
+Step 4: Outer Layer Imaging

 The imaging process begins with cleaning the copper surface to ensure that no dirt or debris is present that could interfere with image transmission.
 Pins are used to hold black ink transparency sheets in place and keep them from getting out of line.
 After being coated with a photoresist, the PCB medical panel goes into the yellow room.
 The UV light blast hardens the photoresist, and the unhardened resist covered by black ink is removed.

 During this process, any copper that doesn’t belong to the outer layer is removed, and an additional layer of copper is added using electroplating.
 Electroplated tin is used to protect critical areas of copper after the initial copper bath.
 Once the outer layer etching is completed, the panel can undergo AOI Inspection checks to ensure that even medical aesthetic PCB boards with complex circuits meet the necessary specifications.